lukepolson/PHYS326_NUMERICAL/_episodes/03-tutorial3.md

 ~~~
 {: .language-python}

 * The function `init` sets up our figure and axis with everything we want to be present in the animation in the first frame.
-Why does such an animation exist?
-Well if our gif is of a rotating surface, we don't want to have to redraw it in matplotlib every single frame, so it is easier to do this once in an `init` function.
+Why does such an function exist?
+If our gif is of a rotating surface, we only need to draw the surface once, then change the angle the surface is being viewed at during the `animate` function.
+Hence we may as well plot the surface only once during the `init` function.
 * The function `animate` takes a argument `i` which is the current frame of the animation.
-The "art" involved in making animations is relates the frame `i` to the changing portion of the animation.
-For example, if one is plotting an animation of $$\cos(kx-\omega t)$$ where the function should move on the axis, one might set $$t=i$$ so the function shifts a little bit each frame (if it shifts too much, maybe $$t=\frac{1}{100}i$$).
+The challenge in creating animations is relating the frame `i` to the changing feature in the animation.
+For example, if one is plotting an animation of $$\cos(kx-\omega t)$$, one might set $$t=i$$ so the function shifts a little bit each frame (if it moves too quickly, $$t=\frac{1}{100}i$$ will make it move in slow-mo).
 The code in the animate function would then be `ax.plot(np.cos(k*x-omega*i))`.
 In our case we need to rotate our 3d plot.
 I have found that setting the azimuthal angle `azim` equal to `2*i` (i.e. two times the current frame) makes it so the rotation is not too fast.
 You can play around with this.

 Now we need to feed in these two functions into a special matplotlib function which creates and saves the animation.
 I will also create an axes and the figure.